nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

     - All puddles are potholes (but not the inverse).
     - Not all potholes are circular.
 They can be uniquely shaped.

-I used [roboflow](https://roboflow.com/) to pull frames from the video that caused my original model to fail and manually annotated ~1500 potholes to become my 'Test' dataset.
-I'll benchmark all the models I train against this test set to draw a clear conclusion on how well we're adressing the problem.
+I used [roboflow](https://roboflow.com/) to pull frames from the video that caused my original model to fail and manually annotated ~1500 potholes to become my ground truth dataset.
+I'll benchmark all the models I train against this test set to draw a clear conclusion on how well we're addressing the problem.

 Now that I've got a KPI to target we can talk data that'll get us there.